-In 1979 WFTFCU brought another change of location from Jacksboro Highway to 2207 Brook.
-In 1979, WFTFCU opened the 3,000th member account, started offering certificates of deposits, and reached assets over $4,000,000.
+In 1979, WFTFCU brought another change of location from Jacksboro Highway to 2207 Brook.
+In 1979, WFTFCU opened the 3,000th member account, started offering certificates accounts, and reached assets over $4,000,000.
 On October 1, 1980, the Wichita Valley Educators Credit Union of Iowa Park merged with WFTFCU, becoming the first expansion beyond the original field of membership.

-In 1981 WFTFCU began building its first complete facility designed specifically for a financial institution.
+In 1981, WFTFCU began building its first complete facility designed specifically for a financial institution.
 Land was purchases next to Barwise Junior High School, and architect Joe B. Roberts designed the 3,200 square foot building, which included a vault, loan offices, a drive through teller window, lobby tellers and a member service area.
 Construction was completed on November 14, 1982.
-This same year the Credit Union began offering Individual Retirement Accounts, and total assets grew to over $6,000,000.
-In 1983 we opened our field of membership to spouses and other family members, a move that would spur the growth of the WFTFCU.
+That same year, the Credit Union began offering Individual Retirement Accounts and total assets grew to over $6,000,000.
+In 1983, we opened our field of membership to spouses and other family members, a move that would spur the growth of the WFTFCU.

-Share Draft accounts were started in 1984, and membership requirements rose from $5.00 to $50.00 per account.
+Share Draft accounts were started in 1984 and membership requirements rose from $5.00 to $50.00 per account.
 The computer system was enhanced to provide on-line, real time posting of member accounts.
-To accompany these new events at the Credit Union, a new logo was introduced, showing the "WFTFCU" initials supported a bell tower of a school building.
+To accompany these new events at the Credit Union, a new logo was introduced, showing the "WFTFCU" initials supporting a bell tower of a school building.
 This demonstrated the primary purpose of WFTFCU, to support the financial needs of school district employees and their families.
-Although we have since added other SEGS, our logo remains the same, and is an effective communication of our Credit Union mission.
+Although we have since added other employment groups, our logo remains the same and is an effective communication of our Credit Union mission.

-The Planning and Building Committees got serious in 2000, hiring an architectural firm for site building, planning, and property access negotiations with neighbouring business.
-August 2000 brought the long waited NCUA approval of our request for a waiver of the 5% limitation on investment in fixed assets.
+The Planning and Building Committees got serious in 2000, hiring an architectural firm for site building, planning, and property access negotiations with neighboring businesses.
+August 2000 brought the long awaited NCUA approval of our request for a waiver of the 5% limitation on investment in fixed assets.
 The architectural firm of Bundy, Young, Sims and Potter was hired to begin work drawing the new building.
 The plot of land for the new facility was named in honor of Lena Umbarger, the first Credit Union Manager.
-The year 2002 opened with excitement for the Grand Opening of the new branch facility on Barnett Road, scheduled for May 10, 2002.
-Not a mere store-front operation, this is a two story, 15,000 square foot building, with eight drive through lanes, in-wall exterior ATM, lobby kiosk, 180 safe deposit boxes, board room, and a large, member friendly lobby.
+The year 2002 opened with excitement for the Grand Opening of the new branch facility on Barnett Road scheduled for May 10, 2002.
+Not a mere store-front operation, this is a two story, 15,000 square foot building with eight drive through lanes, in-wall exterior ATM, lobby kiosk, 180 safe deposit boxes, board room, and a large, member friendly lobby.
 Throughout all the expansion and added SEGS to our membership, WFTFCU is consistent with our Credit Union philosophy of "People Helping People".